HobnobMancer/cazy_webscraper/README.md

 `--nodelete_log` - When called, content in the existing log dir will **not** be deleted.
 Default: False (existing content is deleted).

 `--retries`, `-r` - Define the number of times to retry making a connection to CAZy if the connection should fail.
 Default: 10.

+`--skip-ncbi_tax` - Skip retrieving the latest taxonomic information for NCBI were multiple taxonomic classifications are retrieved from CAZy for a protein.
+The first taxonomy retrieved from CAZy will be added to the local CAZyme database.
+Default False - the first taxon listed for each protein is added to the local CAZyme database.

 `--sql_echo` - Set SQLite engine echo parameter to True, causing SQLite to print log messages.
 Default: False.